Winchester ’73 changed the course of Jimmy Stewart’s career.

-Jim pitched the ball so convincingly in the film that The Stratton Story became MGM’s highest earning film of the year, bringing in over $4 million at the box office.
-Jim’s performance also earned him Photoplay Magazine’s Gold Medal for Most Popular Male Performer of 1949.
+Jim pitched the ball so convincingly that The Stratton Story became MGM’s highest earning film of the year, bringing in over $4 million at the box office.
+Jim’s performance also earned him Photoplay magazine’s Gold Medal for Most Popular Male Performer of 1949.

 Gloria Hatrick McLean was born March 10, 1918 in Larchmont, New York.
-Gloria’s was a privileged upbringing, and her father Edgar was the general manager of Hearst Metrotone News.
+Gloria’s was a privileged upbringing.
+Her father Edgar was the general manager of Hearst Metrotone News.

 The beautiful, slender, green-eyed, Gloria attended the Finch School in New York, and worked as a model, dance instructor, and fashion designer before marrying Edward Beale McLean, Jr. in 1943.
 With McLean—the son of Washington Post owner Edward Beale McLean, Sr., and Evelyn Walsh McLean, the last private owner of the Hope Diamond—Gloria had two sons, Ronald and Michael.

 But it wasn’t a happy marriage.

 This was due in large part to McLean’s infidelities, of which Gloria was well aware.
 When Edward McLean asked Gloria for a divorce so he could marry his mistress—who, incidentally, was a Vanderbilt—the independent-minded and witty Gloria decided to have a little fun with her philandering husband.

 As the gutsy Gloria later recalled [aff. link]: